xerp/DeliveryService/README.md

 }
 ```
 ### Authentication
-For authentication i use the basic method, the user and password were hardcoded(for simplication) and are:
+For authentication i used the basic method, the user and password were hardcoded(for simplication) and are:
 * User: admin
 * Password: qwerty